You Got Questions — We Got Answers

 What are the qualifications for a homeowner applicant?

 Each applicant must be a resident of Powhatan, or held a job in Powhatan for the last year.
 They must be willing to put in at least 200 hours of sweat equity in the construction of the home.
 They must be good will ambassadors for Habitat For Humanity after moving into the home.
-Each applicant must file out an application giving job history, rental history, credit history, and more.
+Each applicant must watch our informational info and file out an application giving job history, rental history, credit history, and more.

 Is Habitat now accepting applications?

 When we have land, a notice will be put up on our Facebook page (Habitat For Humanity – Powhatan) and on this website.
 We will also notify churches and agencies in Powhatan that we will begin to accept applications.

 Our critical repair program helps low-income individuals with repairs to their homes.
 The repair needed must be critical in nature and not just cosmetic.
 The repair must relate to safe and sanitary living conditions in the home.
 The home must be owned by the applicant and the applicant must have homeowner’s insurance.
 Our budget is limited and therefore the amount we can spend doing repairs on each home is limited also.

 Most of the time, our volunteers!
 Our volunteers do not do roofing repairs, HVAC repairs or electrical repairs.
 For those, we hire professionals.

 How do I get critical repair work done on my house?